 - Mission Directory

 - Staff Directory

 - Board for International Food and Agricultural Development

 - Resource Portal

-Joshua Kaufman serves as the director of the Office of Evaluation and Impact Assessment in USAID’s U.S. Global Development Lab.
+Joshua Kaufman serves as the Acting Director of the Center for Agency Integration, and Director of the Office of Evaluation and Impact Assessment in USAID’s Global Development Lab.
 Prior to joining the Lab, Kaufman served as deputy director of the Agency’s Office of Innovation and Development Alliances.